pinpoint-apm/pinpoint-apm.github.io/want-a-quick-tour/techdetail.md

 In Pinpoint, the core of data structure consists of Spans, Traces, and TraceIds.

-* Span: The basic unit of RPC \(remote procedure call\) tracing; it indicates work processed when an RPC arrives and contains trace data.
+* Span: The basic unit of RPC (remote procedure call) tracing; it indicates work processed when an RPC arrives and contains trace data.
 To ensure the code-level visibility, a Span has children labeled SpanEvent as a data structure.
 Each Span contains a TraceId.
-* Trace: A collection of Spans; it consists of associated RPCs \(Spans\).
+* Trace: A collection of Spans; it consists of associated RPCs (Spans).
 Spans in the same trace share the same TransactionId.
 A Trace is sorted as a hierarchical tree structure through SpanIds and ParentSpanIds.
 * TraceId: A collections of keys consisting of TransactionId, SpanId, and ParentSpanId.
-The TransactionId indicates the message ID, and both the SpanId and the ParentSpanId represent the parent-child relationship of RPCs.
+The TransactionId indicates the message ID, and both the SpanId and the ParentSpanId represent the parent-child relationship of RPCs.&#x20;
-  * TransactionId \(TxId\): The ID of the message sent/received across distributed systems from a single transaction; it must be globally unique across the entire group of servers.
+  * TransactionId (TxId): The ID of the message sent/received across distributed systems from a single transaction; it must be globally unique across the entire group of servers.
   * SpanId: The ID of a job processed when receiving RPC messages; it is generated when an RPC arrives at a node.
-  * ParentSpanId \(pSpanId\): The SpanId of the parent span which generated the RPC.
+  * ParentSpanId (pSpanId): The SpanId of the parent span which generated the RPC.
 If a node is the starting point of a transaction, there will not be a parent span - for these cases, we use a value of -1 to denote that the span is the root span of a transaction.

 > Differences in terms between Google's Dapper and NAVER's Pinpoint
 >